Disclaimer: I am not responsible if you mess up your computer. Proceed at your own risk!

 Having installed Window 7 recently, I wanted to install my old games and see if they still worked.
 After several hours of installing, patching, uninstalling, reinstalling, tweaking and hair pulling I finally have Black & White working flawlessly on Windows 7 ultimate 64 bit.

 Black & White came out in March of 2001, before Windows XP was released.
 As it turns out, I had the same problems trying to get this game to work in Windows XP that I had in Windows 7.
 Therefore, this guide should suffice for a Windows XP or Windows Vista install, but I will be referring to Windows 7.

 If you’ve already tried installing the game and have been met with problems, I highly suggest you uninstall everything related to Black & White and start from scratch.
 This includes uninstalling the game, deleting the folder where you installed Black & White and removing any Windows registry keys that were left behind by the uninstaller.

-i’m going to assume you know your way around regedit. if you aren’t, you have a lot of reading to do.
+I’m going to assume you know your way around regedit.
+If you don’t, you have a lot of reading to do.

 HKEY_CURRENT_USER\Software\Lionhead Studios Ltd\Black & White HKEY_LOCAL_MACHINE\SOFTWARE\Lionhead Studios Ltd\Black and White HKEY_LOCAL_MACHINE\SOFTWARE\Lionhead Studios Ltd\Black and White Clan Patch HKEY_LOCAL_MACHINE\SOFTWARE\Lionhead Studios Ltd\Black and White Patch HKEY_USERS\S-1-5-21-2309910519-2795697514-4011825439-1000\Software\Lionhead Studios Ltd\Black & White